-Queen’s Bath, in Princeville, Kauai, is a beautiful but potentially dangerous tide pool that is a popular tourist attraction.
+Queen’s Bath in Princeville on the North Shore of Kauai is a beautiful but potentially dangerous tide pool that is a popular tourist attraction.
 In the summer months, the pool looks like a big, natural hot tub with many guests.
-In the winter months, pounding surf makes the pool a dangerous place, though the pool can be dangerous at any time.
-A makeshift sign (photo below) near the bath warns there have been 29 drownings (number not verified) and that “unexpected large waves will knock you off rocks & sweep you out to sea!”
+In the winter months, pounding surf makes the pool a dangerous place, though this natural pool can be dangerous at any time.

-Parking for Queen’s Bath is in a residential area in the proximity of the St. Regis Princeville Resort, Hanalei Bay Resort and the Wyndham Bali Hai Villas.
+Parking for Queen’s Bath is in a residential area in the proximity of the St. Regis Princeville Resort, Hanalei Bay Resort, and the Wyndham Bali Hai Villas.
 The parking is near the end of Punahele Road, which is just off Ka Haku Road, the main road that runs through Princeville.
 There is usually not enough parking for the many visitors.
-(Some people who stay nearby opt to walk or bike to the area.)

 Queen’s Bath Photos

-The actual Queen’s Bath on a calm summer day.
-In winter months the waters are often too turbulent for swimming, though waves, and rogue waves can strike at any time.
+This is the actual Queen’s Bath on a calm summer day.
+In the winter months, the waters are often too turbulent for swimming, though rogue waves can strike at any time with strong currents.